Flowercatgirl/python-project/README.md

 The game is over and the Winner is declared.

 The result gets recorded to Google Sheet, information about previos games gets retrieved and displayed on the screen.

+## Features

+### Random weapon generation
+* Hero and Enemy get randomly assigned weapons: it can be Iron Sword, Short Bow or Fists.

+### Graphical health bar
+* Text-based graphics to show health status for both fighters.

+### Maintains Scores
+* The result gets recorded to Google Sheet, information about previos games gets retrieved and displayed on the screen.

+## Future Features

+* Allow the user to choose from more weapons

+* Allow the user to choose between different styles of Health bars

+* Allow the user to choose from multiple different Enemies